 Either way with today’s brokerage accounts you have the ultimate flexibility with your dividend payments.
 Many brokerage accounts let you select what option you prefer when you setup the account (either reinvest all dividends or pay to cash).
 In addition, if you select “pay to cash” at the account level, they even give you the ability to have specific investments reinvest at your discretion.

 Many people are aware that mutual funds pay dividends and you are able to reinvest these proceeds back into the fund by opting to purchase additional fractional shares in leu of cash, but did you know that you can do the same thing with many ETFs as well?
-It is a little-known fact that brokers such as Fidelity will allow you to own fractional shares of many ETFs.
+It is a little-known fact that many brokers will allow you to own fractional shares of many ETFs.
 When a dividend is declared, your broker will do the math and acquire fractional shares for you on the day that the fund company pays these proceeds.
 This allows you the benefits of reinvesting that was previously only available for mutual funds and DRIP stock plans.